 All of these occasions bring to mind many pieces that I have created; here are a few of them:

 I did this painting called “Spring Green” in mid-March of this year and to celebrate the wearin’ o’ the green, I posted it on my “Tides of Eternity Art” facebook page on St. Patrick’s Day - - just a week or so before this year’s Easter.
 Today I’m sharing it on this blog in celebration of 'Earth Day'.

-I have shared some about my “Tides of Eternity” clocks here on this site on my 'About' website page...
+I have shared some about my “Tides of Eternity” clocks here on this site on my "About" website page...
 You can find that page here.
 The process of making and designing my many art clock pieces was essentially my own created ‘therapy’ through a particularly overwhelming time in my life.
 By following my instincts, this art served as a form of ‘alchemy’ or medicine or hands-on meditation.
+I now understand it as a sort of "mandala", but at the time when I created it way back in the nineties I had never heard of the word mandala nor did I know what one is.
 In my mind, the process was propelled by something along the lines of the cliché “one day at a time.” …Though it is clear to me that I can find endless layers of timely and timeless universal meaning in each “Tides of Eternity” piece.

 One of the first framed “Tides of Eternity” clocks that I gave as a gift was to my Dad for his birthday in April of 1999.
 Sadly we found out later that year that he had cancer, and he passed away just before his birthday the following spring.
 Equally as sad, my Mom passed away just a few short years after my Dad.